 \end{example}

-\begin{example}[Power Utility in a Path Dependent Volatility Model] In this example not only will the control problem be non Markovian, but it cannot be made Markovian by including additional information in our state space.
-This means that we cannot apply our 2BSDE methods.
+\begin{example}[Power Utility in a Path Dependent Volatility Model] In this example not only is the control problem non-Markovian, but it cannot be made Markovian by including additional information in our state space.
+This means that we cannot apply our 2BSDE method.

 This example is motivated by the concept that the volatility of a stock should be dependent on its value.
 If the stock is doing well the volatility is assumed to be lower.
 This may be due to infrequent trading of the stock, or the stability of the large company to which the stock is assigned.
-We will consider an extreme example, where there are two levels of volatility.
+We consider an extreme example, where there are two levels of volatility.
 The normal higher level is maintain until the stock reaches its historical maximum, in which case it instantly transitions to the lower volatility.

 Consider the market $(\ref{market})$, where the process $\sigma$ is a function of the stock history.
 For each $t \in [0,T]$, let $\sigma(t)$ be a diagonal matrix, with $i$th diagonal entry $\sigma_i(t)$ defined as